Links

 therapeutic use of companion animals, and animal-assisted interventions.

-Research – conducting research in the human-animal bond field and
+Research – conducting research in the human-animal bond field and animal assisted therapy/activity interventions; evaluations of the animal-assisted therapy

 model/approach with “at-risk” students in schools.”